cloudControl/documentation/Quickstart.md

-# cloudControl Quickstart
+# dotCloud Quickstart

-It's easy to start with cloudControl.
-Follow this 5 minute quickstart to get your first app running on cloudControl PaaS.
+It's easy to start with dotCloud.
+Follow this 5 minute quickstart to get your first app running on dotCloud PaaS.

 **Note:** All examples starting with $ are supposed to be run in a terminal.
 For Windows we recommend using Git bash, which comes bundled with the Windows Git installer.
 Throughout this quickstart and the rest of the documentation placeholders are marked by being written all uppercase.